Skip to content

 Using genetics, the HER Foundation, led by Marlena Fejzo, PhD., found the cause of HG is related to the nausea and vomiting hormone GDF15.

-Does Hyperemesis Gravidarum increase the risk of miscarriage?
+Does HG increase the risk of miscarriage?

 Those with HG have an increased risk of pregnancy loss compared to non HG patients.
 Proactive care is essential for HG.
 Ineffectively treated or prolonged HG may cause complications for mother and baby(s).

-What are the symptoms of Hyperemesis Gravidarum (HG)?
+What are the symptoms of HG?

 If you can’t keep down food or stay hydrated, and can’t do your normal activities or take care of yourself, those are all signs of HG.

-How much vomiting is too much?
+How much vomiting is too much during pregnancy?

 If you are vomiting so much or so nauseous that you can’t eat or keep food down or stay hydrated, then you need to receive medical care.
 If vomiting is interfering with your day, please contact your doctor.